intel/llvm/sycl/doc/design/MappingHostAddressesToDeviceEntities.md

 - device or host compiler generates mapping
   "address of a host variable" -> "unique symbolic ID" (as described below by this document)
-- DPC++ RT uses these to mappings to obtain required information and somehow uses it
+- DPC++ RT uses these two mappings to obtain required information and somehow uses it

 This design document describes two approaches of how the